Safeguarding personal information

 - Regularly test and monitor the effectiveness

 of key controls, systems, and procedures.

 - Physical safeguards

-information during or after the collection, transportation and destruction
+use of personal information during or after the collection,

-needed for business purposes or as required by local, state or federal
+is no longer needed for business purposes or as required by

-Owners of a small business, defined as 200 or less employees
+Owners of a small business, defined as 200 or fewer

-disposal measures appropriate to the business' size and complexity as well as the nature,
+to the size and complexity of the business as well as the nature,

 scope of its activities, and the sensitively of the personal information

 Check: Reducing Risks to your Computer System